brefphp/bref/docs/frameworks/symfony-runtime.md

 introduction: Learn how to deploy serverless applications on AWS Lambda using Bref and Symfony Runtime component.
 ---

-The Symfony Runtime runtime component was release with Symfony 5.3.
+The Symfony Runtime component was released with Symfony 5.3.
 All new Symfony applications are using that component as default, but the component can also be used with non-Symfony applications.